Jorge Soler Preview, Player Props: Marlins vs. Nationals

 - Soler is hitting .239 with 21 doubles, 35 home runs and 56 walks.

-- Among the qualifying hitters, he ranks 116th in batting average, while his on-base percentage ranks 84th and he is 15th in slugging.
+- Among the qualifying hitters in baseball, he ranks 114th in batting average, 83rd in on-base percentage, and 16th in slugging.

-- Soler has picked up an RBI in 34.4% of his games this year, with two or more RBI in 16.0% of his games.
-He has also driven in three or more runs in five contests.
+- Soler has driven home a run in 43 games this season (34.4%), including more than one RBI in 16.0% of his games and producing three or more of his team's runs on five occasions..

-- He has scored in 43.2% of his games this season, with more than one run scored in 10.4%.
+- He has scored in 54 games this year, with multiple runs 13 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.